Package Leaflet: Information for the User

 Inspect the syringe before use.
 The syringe should only be used if the solution is transparent and particle-free and the container is not damaged.

-Each preloaded syringe is for a single use of the injection.
+Each pre-filled syringe is for single use only.

-For the administration of this medication, you will need alcohol swabs, gauze, and a sharps container, but they are not included in the packaging.
+For the administration of this medicine, alcohol swabs, gauzes, and a container for sharp objects are needed, but they are not included in the packaging.

 Composition of Ganirelix Gedeon Richter

-Appearance of Ganirelix Gedeon Richter and contents of the package
+Appearance of Ganirelix Gedeon Richter and Container Contents

-Ganirelix Gedeon Richter is a transparent and colorless injectable solution.
-The medication is packaged in a glass syringe with a stainless steel needle, closed with a stopper and a plunger rod.
+Ganirelix Gedeon Richter is a clear and colorless injectable solution.
+The medication is packaged in a glass syringe with a stainless steel needle, closed with a plunger stopper and a plunger rod.
 The injection needle is provided with a rigid protector.

-Ganirelix Gedeon Richter is available in packages of 1 or 6 preloaded syringes.
+Ganirelix Gedeon Richter is available in packs of 1 or 6 pre-filled syringes.

 Gedeon Richter Plc.